ratchov/snfmt/README.md

         int myfunc(char *buf, size_t size, const char *fmt, union snfmt_arg *arg);

-The `arg` array contains a copy of the values fetched from the `snfmt()` variable argument list, they correspond to the specifiers list in the curly brackets.
+The `arg` array contains the values fetched from the `snfmt()` variadic argument list, they correspond to the specifiers list in the curly brackets.
 The `fmt` string is set to the string between curly brackets with the flags and modifiers removed (ex. `%08llx` is replaced by `%x`).
 The `fmt` string will be used by `myfunc` to determine the conversion to perform; if